 One of the most common forms of dyslexia is called phonological dyslexia.
 As its name suggests, this dyslexia type is connected to sound.

 Every language has a set of sounds that you have to know in order to speak it.
 These sounds are called phonemes.
-To read and write a language, it’s not enough to be able to say phonemes.
+However, it’s not enough to be able to say phonemes to read and write a language.
 You also need to be able to link them to symbols.
 Decoding happens when you see a symbol and convert it into the correct phoneme.
 A child with phonological dyslexia finds it hard to do this.

 What causes dyslexia?